 From the rugged peaks of the Lyngen Alps in the north to the vast mountain plateau of Hardangervidda in the south, where wild reindeer still roam free, Norway offers a wealth of opportunities for hikers of all abilities.
-Try a glacier walk, take the hike to Preikestolen (Pulpit Rock), Norway’s most famous hike, or spend a few days exploring the Jotunheimen or Rondane mountains.
+Try a glacier walk, take the hike to Preikestolen ("The Pulpit Rock"), Norway’s most famous hike, or spend a few days exploring the Jotunheimen or Rondane mountains.
 There are plenty of walks in gentler terrain too, be it in the fjords or along the coast.
 Hike on your own or with a guide, for a day or for a week.
 Whatever kind of holiday you settle on, just remember to pack sturdy shoes.

 - Most popular mountain hiking areas

 - Norwegian attitude to nature

 - Hikes in and near Oslo

 First used by famous playwright Henrik Ibsen, the term "friluftsliv" translates loosely to "open air life" and is an integral part of how Norwegians embrace nature and enjoy the outdoors as a way of life.
 It encompasses all the outdoor activities that do not necessarily require expensive gear or training, and is all about experiencing and enjoying nature.
 For many Norwegians this means hiking or skiing in the mountains, first and foremost, but it may also mean biking, boating, canoeing, skating and kayaking, for their own sake or as part of such activities as fishing, hunting, picking wild berries, gathering mushrooms, photography or observing plants and birds.